hashicorp/hcp/contributing/README.md

 ### Command PersistentRun Functions

-If a command requires that a project or organization ID is set, the following PrersistentRun function should be used:
+If a command requires that a project or organization ID is set, the following `PersistentPreRun` function should be used:

 ```go
 // Require only the organization to be set